ngmaclaren/mixing-EWS/README.md

 # mixing-EWS

-Code implementing algorithms in "Anticipating regime shifts by mixing early warning signals from different nodes," by N. Masuda et al.

-This repository includes algorithms described in "Anticipating regime shifts by mixing early warning signals from different nodes," by N. Masuda et al. These algorithms calculate the metric $d$, which quantifies the quality of a node set, and to use this metric to identify good node sets.
+This repository includes algorithms described in "Anticipating regime shifts by mixing early warning signals from different nodes," by Naoki Masuda, Kazuyuki Aihara, and Neil G. MacLaren.
+These algorithms calculate the metric $d$, which quantifies the quality of a node set, and to use this metric to identify good node sets.
 We also include functions for simulating $x_i$ across a range of a bifurcation parameter for the dynamics discussed in the manuscript.

-The `./numerical-analysis` subdirectory contains data and code to reproduce the manuscript figures as well as code to conduct the simulations from scratch.
+The `./manuscript-figures` subdirectory contains data and code to reproduce the manuscript figures as well as code to conduct the simulations from scratch.

 ## Usage